10 Stages of Grief & Strategies for Healing

 Stage 1: Shock

-Shock is an immediate reaction to sudden and traumatic events, often characterized by disbelief, numbness, and disconnection from reality.
+Shock is an immediate reaction to sudden traumatic events, characterized by feelings of disbelief, numbness, and a disconnection from reality.
 Here are some real-life examples of shock:

-• In isolation after a sudden and unexpected death, a person may feel numb and unable to comprehend the truth of the loss, refusing to believe the news even if it is confirmed by reliable sources.
+• In isolation after a sudden and unexpected death, a person feels numb and unable to comprehend the truth of the loss, refusing to believe the news even if reliable sources confirm it.

-• A person who has been in a serious auto accident may experience shock, uncertainty, disorientation, and difficulty comprehending what has just occurred.
+• If you have been in a serious auto accident, you may experience shock, uncertainty, disorientation, and difficulty comprehending what has just occurred.

-• A person may experience shock after an unexpected job loss, finding it difficult to comprehend reality and feeling as though they are dreaming.
+• You may experience shock after an unexpected job loss, finding it challenging to comprehend reality and feeling as though you are in a dream state.

 Stage 2: Emotional Release

 The process of releasing bottled-up and suppressed emotions with relief, clarity, and lightness is known as emotional release.
-This phase of the grieving process is typical.
+This phase of the grieving process is a typical part of the process.

 • After losing a parent, a lady who has been suppressing her grief may finally find release in counseling, shedding tears and letting her feelings be spoken.